 Paddle Steamer River Cruise

-The Paddle Steamer River Cruise runs on selected dates until 30th September.
+The Paddle Steamer River Cruise runs on selected dates from 26th May to 30th September 2018.

 Enjoy a nostalgic cruise along the lower reaches of the river Dart where the sounds and smells will transport you back in time to an era when these ships were the life blood of the community.
 This relaxing tour starts and ends in Dartmouth and passes Bayards Cove, Warfleet Creek, both Dartmouth & Kingswear Castles, Britannia Royal Naval College, Noss boat yard, the quaint village of Dittisham and the Greenway Estate, former home of the late Dame Agatha Christie.
 The cruise takes approx 1.25hrs.

 The paddle steamer Kingswear Castle is the last remaining coal-fired paddle steamer in operation in the UK today.
 She was built in 1924 at Philip & Son of Dartmouth and plied her trade between Totnes and Dartmouth until 1965 (her engines are even older, dating back to 1904, eight years before the sinking of the Titanic).
 In her heyday when this impressive ship was the life blood of the river Dart, she could carry almost 500 passengers.

 The first passenger steam boat service was introduced on the Clyde in 1812 and it wasn't until 1836 that the South Hams greeted its first estuary passenger steamer.
 Prior to this, goods were transported via pack horse or carters wagon.
 The arrival of the railways in the mid 1800's challenged their survival and at that point they became more reliant on the tourism trade.